tap349/tap349.github.io/_posts/2017-02-27-monads-in-ruby.md

   # Try monad doesn't have tee method - convert it to Either monad
   # if you need to chain on result using tee method
   # (strictly speaking it's necessary only if exception occurs -
-  # otherwise input Either::Right is returned because of using tee)
+  # otherwise input Either::Right is returned because of using tee
+  # and you don't have to use to_either)
   #
   # also always convert Try monad to Either monad if it's the last call
   # in the pipeline because Try::Failure#value always returns nil while